Time discretization of FBSDE with polynomial growth drivers and reaction-diffusion PDEs: Convergence of the tamed explicit scheme

 We remark that the thresholds $L_h$ and $K_h$ have no effect in this estimation.

-\subsubsection{The Distance between $(Y_\ti',\bar{Z}_\ti')_i$ and $(Y_\ti,\bar{Z}_\ti)_i$}
+\subsubsection{The distance between $(Y_{t_{i}}',\bar{Z}_{t_{i}}')_i$ and $(Y_{t_{i}},\bar{Z}_{t_{i}})_i$}

-We now estimate the distance between $(Y'_\ti,\bar{Z}_\ti')_i$ and $(Y_\ti,\bar{Z}_\ti)_i$, i.e. between \eqref{eq:sec6.BSDEprime} and \eqref{canonicFBSDE}, which gathers all the error induced by the taming.
-In order to estimate this error, we need to have an estimation of the $L^2$-distance between $X_u$ and $T_{K_h}(X_u)$ on the one hand, and $g(X_T)$ and $T_{L_h}\big(g(X_T)\big)$ on the other.
-We give a general estimation for this below. \begin{proposition} Let $\xi$ be a random variable in $L^q$ for some $q > 2$, and $L>0$.
-Then we have
+We now estimate the distance between $(Y'_\ti,\bar{Z}_\ti')_i$ and $(Y_\ti,\bar{Z}_\ti)_i$, that is, between (\ref{eqsec6BSDEprime}) and (\ref{canonicFBSDE}), which gathers all the error induced by the taming.
+In order to estimate this error, we need to have an estimation of the $L^2$-distance between $X_u$ and $T_{K_h}(X_u)$ on the one hand, and $g(X_T)$ and $T_{L_h} (g(X_T) )$ on the other.
+We give a general estimation for this below.